alexwlchan/alexwlchan.net/src/_posts/2022/2022-06-09-forgotten-secrets.md

 ---
-layout: post
+layout: article
 date: 2022-06-09 06:40:48 +00:00
 title: Experimenting with jq as a tool for filtering JSON
 summary: I wanted to learn jq's more powerful features, so I tried to filter some JSON from the AWS Secrets Manager CLI.
-tags:
+topics:
-  - aws
+  - AWS
   - jq
-  - aws:aws-secrets-manager
 colors:
   index_light: "#c5121f"
   index_dark:  "#ef5258"
-old_syntax_highlighting: true
 ---

 Recently I wanted to clean up our secrets in AWS Secrets Manager.